 I was a teaching fellow for this course in spring 2011 and spring 2012.
 Astronomy 16 is an introductory astronomy course for future astronomy majors, but it also attracts students from other fields who have a solid background in math and physics.
 As a teaching fellow, I ran two sections of labs, held office hours, and graded assignments.

 I help with the monthly public observing nights at the Center for Astrophysics (CfA).
 Each month, a speaker presents a talk about a specific area of astronomy and then the audience is invited up on to the roof to explore the universe through the CfA's telescopes.
+I was the featured speaker in November 2013.
+A recording of my presentation about the Quest for Earth-like Planets is available on YouTube.
 Directions to the CfA and information about upcoming public observatory nights can be found here.

 I chat monthly over the internet with visitors at the National Air & Space Museum Observatory in Washington, D.C.
 During a chat, I will talk with more than 50 visitors about exoplanets, life as a scientist, and astronomy in general.

-I am one of the organizers of Communicating Science 2013, a workshop organized by graduate students for graduate students to improve their science communication skills.
-The workshop will be held June 13-15, 2013 at the Microsoft NERD Center in Cambridge, MA.
+I was one of the founding organizers of Communicating Science 2013 & 2014, workshops organized by graduate students for graduate students to improve their science communication skills.
+The workshops were held at the Microsoft NERD Center in Cambridge, MA.

-I mentor a first-year graduate student through the Harvard Astronomy Graduate Student Peer Mentorship program and an undergraduate student through the Women in Science, Technology, and Engineering at Harvard Mentorship program.
+I mentored first-year graduate students through the Harvard Astronomy Graduate Student Peer Mentorship program and undergraduate students through the Women in Science, Technology, and Engineering at Harvard Mentorship program.

 This annual festival is designed to introduce the Cambridge community and the surrounding area to the fascinating world of science.
 I spent a day passing out souvenir t-shirts and bags at the Science Carnival in 2011 and taught children about astronomy at Cambridge Explores the Universe at the Center for Astrophysics in both 2011 and 2012.

 I particated in the NASA Academy for Space Exploration at Ames Research Center in summer 2008.
-As a NASA Academy alumna, I have reviewed applications and interviewed applicants each year since winter 2009.
+As a NASA Academy alumna, I reviewed applications and interviewed applicants from 2009 until 2013.
 I typically score ~30 applications and interview 2-3 students per year.